tesladdicts/teslajson/README.md

-# teslajson
+# testatus
-Simple Python class to access the Tesla JSON API.
+Python suite to: 1) Access Tesla vehicle status via APIs, 2) Poll and log Tesla vehicle status via API, 3) Parse vehicle logs, and 4) Perform some limited indirect RPCs to change Tesla vehicle status

-Written by Greg Glockner
+Tesla vehicle status API written by Greg Glockner, poller/rpc written by Seth Robertson

-## Description
+## API Description
 This is a simple Python interface to the [Tesla JSON API](https://tesla-api.timdorr.com/).
 With this, you can query your vehicle, control charge settings, turn on the air conditioning, and